Domesticated (play)

 Domesticated is a 2013 comic-drama play from Bruce Norris.
 The play follows politician Bill Pulvar and his wife Judy as they navigate a sex scandal.

 Production history

 The play was commissioned by the Lincoln Center.

 Premiere

 The play debuted in New York at the Mitzi Newhouse Theater, directed by Anna D. Shapiro.
 It starred Jeff Goldblum as Bill, opposite Laurie Metcalf as Judy.
 Critics praised the performances of Goldblum and Metcalf, as well as the direction and staging of the play.
 The following year, the show was nominated for two Lucille Lortel Awards recognising Norris for Outstanding Play and Metcalf for Outstanding Lead Actress in a Play.
 The play also received three 2014 Drama Desk Awards, including Outstanding Play, and Outstanding Actress in a Play (for Metcalf), and Outstanding Director of a Play (for Shapiro).

-Steppenwolfe Theatre Company
+Steppenwolf Theatre Company

 The play opened in Chicago in 2015, performed by the Steppenwolf Theatre Company, and directed by Norris, the author.